Terraforming of Mars: Countering the effects of space weather

-Mars doesn't have an intrinsic global magnetic field, but the solar wind directly interacts with the atmosphere of Mars, leading to the formation of a magnetosphere from magnetic field tubes.
+Mars has no intrinsic global magnetic field, but the solar wind directly interacts with the atmosphere of Mars, leading to the formation of a magnetosphere from magnetic field tubes.
 This poses challenges for mitigating solar radiation and retaining an atmosphere.

 The lack of a magnetic field, its relatively small mass, and its atmospheric photochemistry, all would have contributed to the evaporation and loss of its surface liquid water over time.
 Solar wind–induced ejection of Martian atmospheric atoms has been detected by Mars-orbiting probes, indicating that the solar wind has stripped the Martian atmosphere over time.
+The current loss rate of CO2 from Mars's atmosphere to space is equivalent to approximately 1 millibar per billion years.
 For comparison, while Venus has a dense atmosphere, it has only traces of water vapor (20 ppm) as it lacks a large, dipole-induced, magnetic field.

 Earth's ozone layer provides additional protection.
 Ultraviolet light is blocked before it can dissociate water into hydrogen and oxygen.

 Low gravity and pressure

 The surface gravity on Mars is 38% of that on Earth.
 It is not known if this is enough to prevent the health problems associated with weightlessness.

 Mars's CO_{2} atmosphere has about 1% the pressure of the Earth's at sea level.
 It is estimated that there is sufficient CO_{2} ice in the regolith and the south polar cap to form a 30 to 60 kPa atmosphere if it is released by planetary warming.
 The reappearance of liquid water on the Martian surface would add to the warming effects and atmospheric density, but the lower gravity of Mars requires 2.6 times Earth's column airmass to obtain the optimum 100 kPa pressure at the surface.
-Additional volatiles to increase the atmosphere's density must be supplied from an external source, such as redirecting several massive asteroids (40-400 billion tonnes total) containing ammonia (NH_{3}) as a source of nitrogen.
+Additional volatiles to increase the atmosphere's density must be supplied from an external source, such as redirecting several massive asteroids (40–400 billion tonnes total) containing ammonia (NH_{3}) as a source of nitrogen.